RStainforth/oca-phd/README.md

 On each SOC file, each of the single SOCPMT objects and their respective fields are summed over as follows:

-   TACs - Every TAC from the same channel across all files are added together QHSs and QHLs - Every QHS and QHL from the same channel across all files are added together Prompt Counts - Every prompt count on the same channel across all files are added together Calculated TAC and RMS - These are summed over all files for the same channel and averaged Time of Flight (TOF) - These are all summed and averaged
+   1) TACs - Every TAC from the same channel across all files are added together.
+   2) QHSs and QHLs - Every QHS and QHL from the same channel across all files are added together.
+   3) Prompt Counts - Every prompt count on the same channel across all files are added together.
+   4) Calculated TAC and RMS - These are summed over all files for the same channel and averaged.
+   5) Time of Flight (TOF) - These are all summed and averaged.

 'soc2soc' was created because 'hadd' includes each PMT from a SOC file as an individual entry.
 For example, in the above scenario, instead of approximately 9,000 PMT entries on the SOC file (representing the 9000 individual PMTs), there would actually be 5 x 9,000 entries.
 This was the main problem with 'hadd' and the motivation for writing this executable.

-Note: The final SOC file will have a dummy RAT::DS::Run object written to a TTree, but it will be empty.
+Note: It is intended that the final SOC file will have a dummy RAT::DS::Run object written to a TTree, but it will be empty.
 This is to avoid conflict with the pre-existing SOC file format for .root files.
+For now this is not included - so ignore any ROOT errors about a 'runT' object not existing when using RAT methods.

 db2soc